bluemarblepayroll/dbee/README.md

 #### Table Partitioning

 You can leverage the model partitioners for hard-coding partitioning by column=value.
-The initial use-case for this was to mirror how ActiveRecord deals with (Single Table Inheritance)[https://api.rubyonrails.org/v6.0.0/classes/ActiveRecord/Base.html#class-ActiveRecord::Base-label-Single+table+inheritance].
+The initial use-case for this was to mirror how ActiveRecord deals with [Single Table Inheritance](https://api.rubyonrails.org/v6.0.0/classes/ActiveRecord/Base.html#class-ActiveRecord::Base-label-Single+table+inheritance).
 Here is a basic example of how to partition an `animals` table for different subclasses:

 ##### Code-first: